 Autumn: March – May

-In the S. Hemisphere the school year is split into 2 semesters each with 2 terms.
+The school year is split into 2 semesters each with 2 terms.

-Term 2 starts in April and ends at the beginning of July
+- Term 2 starts in April and ends at the beginning of July

-Term 3 starts in the middle of July and ends at the end of September
+- Term 3 starts in the middle of July and ends at the end of September

-Term 4 starts in the middle of October and ends early in December
+- Term 4 starts in the middle of October and ends early in December

-Long holidays are December and January
+The long summer holidays are during December and January

-The Australian Eastern States (New South Wales, ACT, Victoria and Tasmania) are 2 hours ahead of WA during WA’s winter/ Northern Hemisphere summer, and 3 hours ahead during WA's summer or theNorthern Hemisphere's winter.
+Internally though, just to keep everyone on their toes, the Australian Eastern States (ACT, NSW Victoria and Tasmania) are 2 hours ahead of Western Australia during WA’s winter which is the Northern Hemisphere summer, and 3 hours ahead during WA's summer, the Northern Hemisphere's winter.
 There is less time difference due to the Eastern States also having Summer Time.